valentyn-malenchak/shibumi-store/README.md

 - **MongoDB with Motor**: Efficient and asynchronous data storage.
 - **Authentication and Security**: Secure user authentication with pyjwt and password hashing using Argon2.
 - **Data Validation and Serialization**: Robust data validation and serialization using Pydantic.
-- **Dependency Injection**: Improved code organization and maintainability with the Injector library.
 - **Date and Time Handling**: Efficient date and time handling using the Arrow library.
 - **Testing**: Comprehensive testing suite with Pytest and Pytest-asyncio for reliable code testing.
 - **Database Migrations**: Smooth management of database schema changes using MongoDB Migrations.